 Ultimately, you need more than 5% of your deposit in genuine savings to buy a home.

-Unfortunately, funds from your super fund will not count as genuine savings since a portion of your salary is normally applied to superannuation each pay.
+Unfortunately, funds from your super fund won’t count as genuine savings since a portion of your salary is normally applied to superannuation each pay.

 It’s not a good indiciation that you’re financially responsible.